 Do speakers wear out over time?

-Speakers age over time like other things on this planet.
+In-Short: Speakers age over time like other things on this planet.
 The cone, the box, the tweeter, and every other part of the speakers do degrade over time and it drastically affects the sound quality.
 This wear-out time ranges from 2-5 years.
-Many reputable brands speakers can even last for 10 years.
+Many reputable brand speakers can even last for 10 years.

-As I am a huge movie buff and home theater, enthusiast.
+In-Depth: As I am a huge movie buff and home theater, enthusiast.
 I usually prefer to change my entire home theater sound after every 2 years.